How Healthy is Your Codebase? Introducing Code Health and Biomarkers for Software

 We at Empear make heavy use of CodeScene ourselves.
 We use the tool as part of our services.
-Over the past years we have analyzed hundreds of different codebases, and there are some patterns that we have seen repeated over and over again.
-Thus, we have started to implement support in CodeScene for auto-detecting those patterns, and we have called the feature code biomarkers.
+Over the past years we have analyzed hundreds of different codebases, and there are some patterns known to correlate with increased maintenance costs that we have seen repeated over and over again.
+Thus, we taught the CodeScene tool how to auto-detect those patterns.
+We call the feature code biomarkers.
 We chose that name because we wanted to avoid terms like “quality” or “maintenance effort” since they suggest an absolute truth; instead, we wanted a concept that doesn’t judge, but acts like a friendly, unbiased, and skilled team member.

-Integrate Code Biomarkers in your Continuous Integration Pipeline
+Supervise Code Health in your CI/CD Pipeline

 Metrics must be Actionable

 The biomarkers and code health concepts are built on baseline data from thousands of codebases.
 To make the resulting information actionable, the code health concept is built on top of CodeScene’s other metrics .
 That means we only score the prioritized parts of the codebase, the parts that are most likely to impact development and maintenance costs.